christa-baccas/HOMEWORK11_NOTE_TAKER/README.md

 * [License](#license)

 ## Installation
  No installtion process needed for this app.
-Clikc on the link and start adding notes!
+Click on the link and start adding notes!

 ## Usage